kerol2r20/Windows-terminal-context-menu/README.md

 3. Change the execution policy `Set-ExecutionPolicy Unrestricted -scope CurrentUser`
 4. Run `SetupContextMenu.ps1` script

-⚠️ If you found there are no any item in your context menu, it may cause by the old style profiles.json.
+⚠️ If you find no item in your context menu, it may be caused by the old style profiles.json.
 You can delete `%LocalAppData%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\profiles.json` and restart Windows terminal.
 The new one will be generated.
 Ref to [microsoft/terminal#4556](https://github.com/microsoft/terminal/pull/4556)

 # Uninstall
 1. Run `SetupContextMenu.ps1 -uninstall:$true`